Manuals

 KLANG:app and KLANG:kontroller offer customizable DCA groups for an improved mixing workflow e.g. during a show.
 By default, the volume of all other groups is decreased when the volume of one group is increased.
 This helps to keep the sound pressure level approximately the same and prevent the mix to get louder.

-In order to change the behavior for KLANG:kontroller login with KLANG:app to your KLANG:kontroller (requires Admin mode to change this setting) > INFO > SET > Disable Relative Group Mixing.
+In order to change the behavior for another KLANG:app or KLANG:kontroller remotely, go to CONFIG > INFO > Set Menu > Disable KLANG:app Relative Group Mixing.
+This requires to be your KLANG:app to be in Admin mode.

 What do the red or green icons above CONFIG stand for?